masa-finance/docs/docs/developers/identity-contracts/SoulboundCreditScore.md

-# SoulboundCreditReport
+# SoulboundCreditScore

 *Masa Finance*

-> Soulbound Credit Report
+> Soulbound Credit Score

-Soulbound token that represents a credit report.
+Soulbound token that represents a credit score.

-*Soulbound credit report, that inherits from the SBT contract.*
+*Soulbound credit score, that inherits from the SBT contract.*

 ## Methods